Onboard Cameras

 On-helmet

-On-helmet cameras are the most common form of onboard camera.
+On-helmet cameras are the most common and popular form of onboard camera.

-GoPro-style cameras can be mounted to crash helmets using either strap-on chin mounts or adhesive mounts whilst other on-helmet cameras can be mounted using similar methods.
+GoPro are the innovators of these forms of cameras and they can be mounted to crash helmets using either strap-on chin mounts or adhesive mounts.

 Recommendation

-For drivers who are looking to purchase an on-helmet camera, the EKS would recommend purchasing any GoPro from the HERO7 Black (2018) model onwards as these feature GoPro’s market leading HyperSmooth technology.
-The EKS also recommends the DJI Osmo Action range of cameras as a GoPro alternative.
+For drivers who are looking to purchase an on-helmet camera, the EKS would recommend purchasing any GoPro from the HERO7 Black (2018) model onwards as these feature GoPro’s market leading HyperSmooth technology, or a DJI Osmo Action camera as a GoPro alternative.

-For the best camera angle, these cameras are best mounted using a strap-on chin mount and extension arms.
-Not only are these removable and movable but they also give the most similar point of view to what is seen by the driver.
+For the perfect camera angle, these cameras are best mounted using a strap-on chin mount and extension arms.
+These mounts are both removable and movable whilst giving the most similar point of view to what is seen by the driver.

-Multiple circuits however do not allow cameras to be mounted to the exterior of crash helmets for safety reasons.
+Multiple circuits however do not allow cameras to be mounted to the exterior of crash helmets for safety reasons with some circuits instead allowing these cameras to be mounted to their karts.

 In-helmet